-Dive deep into rural China, while participating in a rural individual volunteer placement with Stepping Stones!
+Get to know another side of China, while participating in an individual volunteer placement with Stepping Stones!

 - To bring outside support to neglected students;

-- To encourage English learning among students in remote rural areas.
+- To encourage English learning among students outside of the major cities;

 Provided by Stepping Stones: